microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-03.md

 ## Description

 As the purpose of this WTH is to demonstrate Chaos Studio, we are going to simulate a region failure.
 As you have deployed the pizzeria application in 2 regions
 (EastUS / WestUS).
-As we are hacking on Azure's Chaos Studio, we are pretending the databases are in sync and we are showing how Chaos Studio can simulate the failure of a region.
+As we are hacking on Azure's Chaos Studio, we are pretending the databases are in sync, and we are showing how Chaos Studio can simulate the failure of a region.

 - Create an Azure Chaos Studio's Experiment(s) that can simulate a region failure